modip-org/spec/format_implementing.md

 For the purposes of this section, the term "the host" refers to the service a launcher is using in order to download projects, such as Diluv or Modrinth.

-If a dependency's ID is `minecraft`, then it's the required Minecraft version.
-Implementation of where to obtain Minecraft metadata is up to the developer of a launcher.
-Launchers may download metadata from the host, from Mojang directly, or from another service.

-If a dependency's ID is not `minecraft`, then it's a required project.

-**TODO: Special case IDs may be removed.**

 If a dependency has the `src` field, it means that at that specified URL is full metadata about this dependency.
 Launchers should check here first if it's specified.
 If the URL does not serve a suitable result, or there is no `src` field, launchers should then ask the host of the parent for a project matching the same ID.
 If at this point the launcher still hasn't found any metadata for the project, the launcher may choose to ask another host that it knows of for a project with the same ID, or it may choose to fail and warn the user.

 ---